-- A brief explanation of the infractions for which the entity is being warned; - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated; - An explanation regarding how the Approved Vendor and/or Designee can appeal the formal warning to the IPA and the deadline for an appeal.
+- A brief explanation of the infractions for which the entity is being warned: - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated; - An explanation regarding how the Approved Vendor and/or Designee can appeal the formal warning to the IPA and the deadline for an appeal.

 For Designees, a copy of the warning letter will be sent to the Designee's Approved Vendor(s).
 For nested Designees, a copy will also be sent to the Designee under which the entity receiving the warning letter is nested.
 All formal disciplinary actions (suspensions or revocation of Approved Vendor/Designee status) taken by the Program Administrator for consumer protection violations will be communicated through a written explanation of the determination that includes the following:

-- A brief explanation of the infractions for which the entity is being disciplined; - A timeline of communications between the offending entity and the Program Administrator; - Reference to which specific Program requirement(s) the entity violated; - An explanation of any disciplinary action, including what specific conduct is no longer permitted in connection with the Program through the length of the suspension; and - An explanation regarding how the Approved Vendor and/or Designee can appeal the disciplinary determination to the IPA and the deadline for an appeal.
+- A brief explanation of the infractions for which the entity is being disciplined; - A timeline of communications between the offending entity and the Program Administrator; - Administrator's determinations of discipline may be appealed to the IPA, and the opportunity to appeal (as a well as a deadline by when such appeal should be made, which will be Reference to which specific Program requirement(s) the entity violated: - An explanation of any disciplinary action, including what specific conduct is no longer than two weeks from disciplinary-permitted in connection with the Program through the length of the suspension; and - An explanation regarding how the Approved Vendor and/or Designee can appeal the disciplinary determination to the IPA and the deadline for an appeal.